googleforgames/agones/site/content/en/docs/Guides/Client SDKs/unity.md

   - Debug Logging Enabled.
 Debug logging for development of this Plugin. (default: `false`)

 ## Contributing
 Thank you for your interest in contributing to the Agones Unity client library.
-Setting up a local workspace to help develop the Agones Game Server Unity Client SDK involves cloning the Agones source code, having a host unity project, and allow the unity project to run the external tests in the Unity test runner.
+Setting up a local workspace to help develop the Agones Game Server Unity Client SDK involves cloning the Agones source code, having a host unity project, and allowing the unity project to run the external tests in the Unity test runner.

 ### A copy of Agones source code
 If you don't already have a local copy of the Agones source code you can either (1) clone the official [googleforgames/agones repository](https://github.com/googleforgames/agones) for quicker access or (2) create a fork then clone your fork.
 Make note of where you clone the project to for the next setup steps!